markzhdan/mark-zhdan-website/src/data/SpecialBlogsMarkdown/reverse-engineering-vlr-rating.md

 # Introduction

-VLR.gg introduced a new rating system for player stats around December of 2022.
-The formula to calculate the rating was not released but they explained the key metrics and components that go into the formula in an [article](https://www.vlr.gg/160667/vlr-gg-player-rating-explained).
-According to the post, the system takings into account kills, death, damage, assists, and surviving which goes into a linear formula similar to this:
+[VLR.gg](https://www.vlr.gg/) introduced a new rating system for player stats around December of 2022.
+The formula used to calculate the rating was not released but they explained the key metrics and components that go into it in an [article](https://www.vlr.gg/160667/vlr-gg-player-rating-explained).
+According to the post, the system takes into account kills, death, damage, assists, and survival rating which forms a linear formula similar to this:

 ```javascript
 KillContribution + DeathContribution + APR + ADRa + SurvivalRating;